ATO 1210. Basic Gas Engines. 5 hrs.

 ATO 1270.
 Service Management.
 1 hr.

-This class deals with management principles as they relate to the automobile service industry.
-Topics covered include: formation of a business, hiring and firing personnel, small business bookkeeping, job estimating, profitability, insurance and entrepeneurship.
-The course will also cover EPA regulations, OSHA regulations, liability issues and computerized management for the automotive repair industry.
-Lecture, 1 hour.
+This class deals with management principles as they relate to the automotive service industry.
+Topics covered include: resume writing, job interviewing, formation of a business, hiring and firing personnel, small business bookkeeping, job estimating, profitability, insurance, EPA and OSHA regulations, and computer management systems.

 ATO 2200.
 Brake Systems.
 5 hrs.